12 Best Waterfalls in and Around Sydney

 Pulpit Rock Lookout and walking track in the Blue Mountains

-Pulpit Rock near Blackheath in the Blue Mountains is a large cliff edge with three lookout points spread across different levels.
-The lookouts are connected via a path with several sets of stairs.
+Pulpit Rock Lookout, located near Blackheath in the Blue Mountains, is a striking cliff edge with three lookout points positioned across multiple levels.
+These lookouts are linked by a path that includes several sets of stairs.

 Read more